zhizhe258/1/readme.md

 #### Step 2: Compose the Scene
-To compose the scene, please run the follwing script:
+To compose the scene, use the recorded **robot transform** as the target pose by passing it to `--target-pos` and `--target-quat`.

+Run the following script:

 ```bash
 python scripts/tutorials/marble_compose.py \